sgoldenlab/simba/docs/Tutorial_DLC.md

 1. Click on `Browse File` to select the video.

-2. Click on `Plot Results` .
+2. Click on `Plot Results`.
+For more details, see the [DeepLabCut documentation](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/UseOverviewGuide.md)

 ### Step 12: Create Video
-This step will generate the video with labelled tracking points.
+This step will generate a video with labelled tracking points.

 1. Click on `Browse File` to select the video.